-This policy defines acceptable and unacceptable waste for Stericycle's Mailback programs.
-The purpose of this policy is to identify the waste that Stericycle will and will not accept via Mailback.
+This policy defines acceptable and unacceptable wastefor Stericycle's Mailback programs.
+Thepurpose of this policy is to identify the waste that Stericycle will and will not accept via Mailback.
 This policy is not intended to summarize or capture all federal, state or local requirements that may apply to a particular facility's regulated medical waste, and reliance on this policy is not a substitute for seeking legal advice.
+It is the responsibility of the waste generator to appropriately characterize and manage the waste it generates, and to comply with this policy.
+It is the responsibility of the waste generator to remove or obscure any protected health information or other personally identifiable information prior to providing waste to Stericycle.
+If you have questions regarding this policy, please contact your Stericycle representative.